gfe--gluten free easily

 So when Linda issued her Create a Salad challenge, which also included dressings, making poppy seed dressing was once again on my mind.
 There are many recipes online for poppy seed dressing, but most are super vinegary with lots of oil.
 Those don’t come close to Briannas Poppy Seed Dressing and really are not what I’m after.
 Last night at our support group meeting, with the help of member friends, we made a terrific green salad.
 I hadn’t had time to stop by the grocery store and pick up Brianna’s dressing.
 One can only stock up so much as my grocery store rarely puts out more than four bottles at a time.
 (They should have it occupying the space of several dressings as it sells like proverbial hot cakes.
 This kind of stupidity is the reason that businesses suffer financially, but I digress.)

 Our theme last night was cold foods so we had lots of fruits, vegetables, and salads, plus some other fare (both cold and hot) like tilapia, deviled eggs, goat cheese, and risotto.
-Everything was excellent and made suitable fare before our presentation and baking demo by Brooke Parkhurst of Triple Oak Bakery, an exclusively gluten-free bakery located in Sperryville, Virginia.
+Everything was excellent and made suitable fare before our presentation and baking demo by Brooke Parkhurst of Triple Oak Bakery.
+(Update: Sadly, this bakery is no longer operating.)
 Brooke brought some free samples and other treats for members to buy (chocolate chip cookies, pecan brownies, and lemon poppy seed cake), but eating her blueberry scones warm out of the oven seemed like pure indulgence and the perfect way to end our meeting.
 We are a spoiled bunch!

 Here’s your recipe (below this photo of my plate of goodness).
 Be sure to check out all the other recipes over at Linda’s (Gluten-Free Homemaker) Gluten-Free Wednesday event.
 You’ll find some entries for her Create a Salad event for sure, but many more delicious entries, too … like grain-free chunky monkey muffins, a review of ice pop molds (what says summer more than popsicles?), and strawberry limeade.